HugoWALTER/EpiLights/README.md

 - An auto-refresh condition is setup for you to call the intranet each minute to update the rooms.

 A room is missing ?
-- Only add the room in the config.js and
+- Only add the room in the config.js and setup GPIO port for the room

 ## PROJECT DOCUMENTATION